 Be patient with yourself as you adjust and learn about your hearing aids.
-Take the time to get used to them and celebrate small and large accomplishments alike.
+Take the time to get used to them and celebrate small and large accomplishments.

-Reach out for help when you are not sure how to resolve your issue.
-Your audiologist will very likely be able to help in this type of situation.
+Reach out for help when you are unsure how to resolve your issue.
+Your audiologist will very likely help in this type of situation.

 Talk to friends and family about your challenges.
 Keep them updated on your progress and share your experiences.
-Involving people close to you while you adjust to your hearing aids will make it easier for you and likely more enjoyable for all.
+Involving people close to you while you adjust to your hearing aids will make it easier and more enjoyable for all.

 Hearing loss can be a difficult diagnosis to receive.
-Even before your diagnosis, you may have found yourself withdrawing from social activities due to the stress involved.
+You may have found yourself withdrawing from social activities even before your diagnosis due to the stress involved.
 Trying to be increasingly alert and focused during conversations can be tiresome.

 But withdrawing from social activities can lead to loneliness and depression and has been linked to the early onset of dementia.